Skip to main content

 Inside the roof of a cat’s mouth is a handy sensory organ, this organ picks up the scent and nutritional value of food.
 This means that before your cat even takes their first bite, they are taking in valuable information about a new food.

-For more information on cat’s magic senses, check out our Guide to Fussy Cats.
+For more information on cat’s magic senses, watch our Guide to Fussy Cats.

 So, with this in mind here are some methods you can use to change your cat’s food slowly.